harness-community/go-pipeline-sample/Docs/Create_Pipeline.md

  ![configure_the_stage_setting](/images/Pipeline_Creation_&_Configure_Stages.png)

-To know more about Pipelines [check out the docs here](overview.md) Next, we are going to add Stages and steps to our Pipeline and compile our Go code.
+Next, we are going to add Stages and steps to our Pipeline and compile our Go code.

 Click on **[Build step](buildStep.md)**